hmxmilohax/Guitar-Hero-II-Deluxe-Unified/README.md

 GH2DXu for Xbox-360 WILL require the following:
 - Python
 - Access to a CMD prompt
-- A "legally" acquired copy of stock GH2 for the Xbox-360.
+- A copy of stock GH2 for the Xbox-360 (MUST BE RAWFILES).

 1. ENSURE YOUR COPY OF GH2 IS IN A RAW-FILE FORMAT (Refer to the picture below)
 ![STOCK GH2 360 FOLDER 1.png](dependencies/media/STOCKGH2360FOLDER.png)